snuwebprogramming/homework2/README.md

 ```
 {"_id":"5ddfae935f3e3500043a8da8","message":"","createdAt":1574940307945,"userName":"hihihihiihi"}
 ```
-when last message is like that, you can load more message using like
+when last message is like that, you can load more messages by sending

 https://snu-web-random-chat.herokuapp.com/chats?createdAtFrom=1574940307945